Do one tiny act of songwriting every day for 100 days in a row.

 Some of the most valuable learning happens in groups where we get to see in live action other peoples process.
 You never know who you will learn from and who will teach.
 Show your work!

 Step 3.
-Post your daily work: An audio snippet (mp3, m4a), Youtube link, a photo, or text.
+Post your daily work: Inside our private community you are invited to post audio snippets (mp3, m4a), Youtube links, photos, or text of your works in progress.
 If you didn't produce anything tangible, that's okay.
 If it's ugly and messy that's okay.
 The less polished the more it gives others permission to do the same.
-Remember it's about creating a habit, not impressing other musicians.
+Remember it's about creating a habit, not impressing others.

 It is important to separate the creator from the editor.
 Both are vital parts of songwriting, but they don't mix well.